ta0kira/zeolite/example/parser/README.md

   (see `parser.0rp` and `parser.0rx`), which allows `ParseState` to conditionally expose the `ParseContext` interface to other functions.

-- **Function Merging.** `ParseState` and `ParseContext` declare some of the same functions in `parser.0rp`.
-When `ParseState` inherits `ParseContext` internally in `parser.0rx`, functions with the same names are merged by the compiler.
-This allows `ParseState` to expose a subset of `ParseContext` without needing a superfluous interface with the shared functions.

 - **Parameter Variance.** Several categories used in this example (e.g., `ParseState` and `ParseContext`) have a *covariant* parameter, which allows their parameters to be converted to other types.
 Specifically: